You are here

 The content on this page and other TGA archive pages is provided to assist research and may contain references to activities or policies that have no current application.
 See the full archive disclaimer.

-This document was released in January 2007 for comment and comments closed on 2 March 2007.
+This document was released in December 2007 for comment and closed on 29 January 2008.
 It remains on this website as a historical reference.

 The British Pharmacopoeia is defined in the Act as follows:

 British Pharmacopoeia means the edition of the book of that name, including any additions or amendments, that was in effect for the purposes of the Therapeutic Goods Act 1966 immediately before the commencement of this section and, if additions or amendments of that book are made after that commencement, or new editions of that book are published after that commencement, includes those additions or amendments, or those new editions, from a day specified by the Minister by order published in the Gazette.

 In recent years, new editions of the BP have been adopted in Australia on a date as close as practical to the date on which the publication becomes effective in the United Kingdom (UK).
 This helps to maintain consistency with international standards for the quality and safety of therapeutic goods and allows for the timely update of technical matters such as analytical methods.
 Since 1 July 2007, British Pharmacopoeia 2007 (BP 2007) has had effect in Australia.

 With the postponement of the proposed Australia New Zealand Therapeutic Products Authority (ANZTPA), the BP will remain the default pharmacopoeia for Australia for the immediate future.

 The British Pharmacopoeia 2008 (BP 2008) was published in August 2007 and will enter into force in the United Kingdom on 1 January 2008.